 With privacy and security concerns increasing, along with ongoing conversation about net neutrality, the term “VPN” keeps popping up.
 But what is a VPN?
 Regardless of your background, this guide will help you understand exactly what a Virtual Private Network and why you might want to consider setting one up for yourself.

 If you have heard of a VPN, you might have in mind some kind of setup that lets employees hook up to central work servers so that they can work while remote.
 What many don’t realize is that you can do so much more with a VPN.
 In fact, setting up a VPN in your home can have drastic privacy benefits, as well as bring you a handful of other convenience that you’ve been missing out on.

 If you’re a seasoned tech veteran, you’re probably not going to find anything in this article that you don’t already know.
 However, if you are vaguely aware that VPNs are a thing and had about a fifty-fifty shot of working out what the letters stood for, then look no further: these words are for you.
-Here we’ll be taking a surface look at what VPNs are, what they do, and why you probably want one.
+Here we’ll be taking a surface look at what is a VPN, and why you probably want one.

 What is a VPN?